kmille/gitpin/README.md

   -v  --version    Show version
 ```

 Please don't forget that these days SSL certificates expire after 90 days and you have to update the pinning.
 There is also an [AUR](https://aur.archlinux.org/packages/gitpin) package for Arch Linux.
 If a certificate is invalid you can use `--tor` to check the connection via tor.
+If there is at least one certificate mismatch, return value is 1.

 ## TODOs
 - ~~add support for socks5 proxy (to check if other systems get the same certificate, socks5 is nice because you can use it with Tor or `ssh -D`)~~